houssaineamzil/MiniQuest-INDEV/README.md

 Welcome to MiniQuest, a  top-down adventure game where  the journey is full of unexpected twists and turns.
 Play as a village farmer thrown into a heroic journey after a dragon attack devastates your peaceful life.
-Brace yourself for an epic quest around the world to seek justice, find courage, and make new allies.

-## About MiniQuest

-MiniQuest is a thrilling top-down RPG that tests your strategic skills, critical thinking, and reflexes.
-As you journey across a richly detailed world, you'll uncover hidden secrets, acquire new skills, and make unlikely friends.
-Your choices matter, shaping the narrative and leading to different outcomes.

 Discord: https://discord.gg/KCNbfKsX